-Feature Description Extent attributes VxFS allocates disk space to files in groups of one or more adjacent blocks called extents.
+Feature Description Enhanced security RHEL provides user-level security functionalities and features for file systems.
+These security functionalities can be availed i you enable SELinux at the OS-level.
+See the mount_vxfs (1M) manual page.
+Extent attributes VxFS allocates disk space to files in groups of one or more adjacent blocks called extents.
 VxFS defines an application interface that allows programs to control various aspects of the extent allocation for a given file.
 The extent allocation policies associated with a file are referred to as extent attributes.
 See "About extent attributes" on page 185.
 Extent-based allocation An extent is a contiguous area of storage in a computer file system, reserved for a file.
 When starting to write to a file, a whole extent is allocated.
 When writing to the file again, the data continues where the previous write left off.
 This reduces or eliminates file fragmentation.
-An extent is presented as an address-length pair, which identifies the starting block addres and the length of the extent (in file system or logical blocks).
+An extent is presented as an address-length pair, which identifies the starting block address and the length of the extent (in file system or logical blocks).
 Since VxFS is an extent-based file system, addressing is done through extents (which can consist of multiple blocks) rather than in single-block segments.
 Extents can therefore enhance file system throughput.
 See "About extents" on page 28.
-Extended mount options The VxFS file system provides the following enhancements to the mount command: Enhanced data integrity modes Enhanced data megny modes Enhanced performance mode Temporary file system mode Improved synchronous writes Support for large file sizes See "Mounting a VxFS file system" on page 165.
-Fast file system recovery Most file systems rely on full structural verification by the fsc utility as the only means to recover from a system failure.
-For large disk configurations, this involves a time-consuming proces of checking the entire structure, verifying that the file system i intact, and correcting any inconsistencies.
-VxFS provides fas recovery with the VxFS intent log and VxFS intent log resizing features.
+Extended mount options The VxFS file system provides the following enhancements to the mount command: Enhanced data integrity modes Enhanced performance mode Temporary file system mode Improved synchronous writes Support for large file sizes

+Feature Description Fast file system recovery Most file systems rely on full structural verification by the fscl utility as the only means to recover from a system failure.
+For large disk configurations, this involves a time-consuming process of checking the entire structure, verifying that the file system is intact, and correcting any inconsistencies.
+VxFS provides fast recovery with the VxFS intent log and VxFS intent log resizing features.
 See "About the Veritas File System intent log" on page 27.

-Feature Description File Change Log The VxFS File Change Log (FCL) tracks changes to files and directories in a file system.
+File Change Log The VxFS File Change Log (FCL) tracks changes to files and directories in a file system.
 The File Change Log can be used by applications such as backup products, webcrawlers, search and indexing engines, and replication software that typically scan an entire file system searching for modifications since a previous scan.
-FCL functionality is available on all the four Veritas InfoScale II Availability, Veritas InfoScale TM Storage, Veritas InfoScale TM Availability, Veritas InfoScale TM Foundation, and Veritas InfoScale TM Enterprise .
-See "About Veritas File System File Change Log" on page 777 File compression Compressing files reduces the space used by files, while retaining the accessibility of the files and being transparent to applications.
-Compressed files look and behave almost exactly like uncompressed files: the compressed files have the same name, and can be read and written as with uncompressed files Reads cause data to be uncompressed in memory, only; the on-disk copy of the file remains compressed.
-In contrast, after a write, the new data is uncompressed on disk.
+FCL functionality is available on all the four Veritas InfoScale Iicenses: Veritas InfoScaleTM Storage, Veritas InfoScaleTM Availability, Veritas InfoScaleTM Foundation, and Veritas InfoScaleTM Enterprise .
+See "About Veritas File System File Change Log" on page 766 File compression Compressing files reduces the space used by files, while retaining the accessibility of the files and being transparent to applications.
+Compressed files look and behave almost exact like uncompressed files: the compressed files have the same name, and can be read and written as with uncompressed files Reads cause data to be uncompressed in memory, only; the on-disk copy of the file remains compressed.
+In contrast, afte a write, the new data is uncompressed on disk.
 See "About compressing files" on page 626.
-File replication You can perform cost-effective periodic replication of data ove IP networks, giving organizations an extremely flexibile storage independent data availability solution for disaster recovery and off-host processing.
-See the Veritas InfoScale Replication Administrator's Guide.
+File replication You can perform cost-effective periodic replication of data over IP networks, giving organizations an extremely flexibile storage independent data availability solution for disaster recovery and off-host processing.
+See the Veritas InfoScale Replication Administrator's Guide